c0dingfun/Note-Collection/SQL/SQL - MERGE.md

 CAUTION
 ---

+- Keep in mind, for local temp table (#)

+1. Temp table can only be (see it) visible to the connection that created it
+2. Temp table will be dropped when the connection is terminated
+3. If Temp table is created inside a STORED PROCEDURE, it will only available inside the STORED PROCEDURE, and will be dropped when STORED PROCEDURE is ended.

+- Global (##) temp table can be accessed across all sessions

 - Make sure have proper indexes on BOTH tables and JOIN ONLY THE REQUIRED COLUMNS so that you do not run into performance issues while synchronizing tables.